 2.9 The RFP shall include: (a) a Letter of Invitation; (b) Instructions to Consultants, (c) the TOR, and (d) the proposed contract.
 Borrowers shall use the applicable standard RFPs issued by the Bank with minimal changes, acceptable to the Bank, as necessary to address project-specific conditions.
 Any such changes shall be introduced only through the RFP data sheet.
-Borrowers
+Borrowers shall list all the documents included in the RFP.
+The Borrower may use an electronic system to distribute the RFP, provided that the Bank is satisfied with the adequacy of such system.
+If the RFP is distributed electronically, the electronic system shall be secure to avoid modifications to the RFP and shall not restrict the access of short-listed consultants to the RFP.

 Dollar ceilings shall be determined in each case, taking into account the nature of the project, the capacity of national consultants and the complexity of the assignments.
 The ceiling (or ceilings) shall not in any case exceed the amount defined in the Country Procurement Assessment Report (CPAR) for the Country of the Borrower.
-The dollar ceilings for each borrowing country will be posted on the Bank's website.
+The dollar ceilings for each borrowing country will be posted on the Bank's website